So you have landed in Kuching, and now, you do not know what to do.

 8VISIT THE SATOK SUNDAY MARKET

-The diversity of Kuching people is best seen at the Satok Sunday Market.
+The diversity of Kuching people is best seen at the Satok Sunday (Weekend) Market.
 Now located at the Kubah Ria Farmer’s Centre, the market has practically everything one could imagine, ranging from local cakes, sago worms, books, textile, plants and so much more.
-Since the market is only open on Saturday and Sunday morning, it is advised to go early in the morning to see the buzz. / Photo shows vegetables on sale on the Sunday Market
+Since the market is only open on Saturday and Sunday morning, it is advised to go early in the morning to see the buzz.
+If you can’t make it to the Sunday Market, visiting the Satok Market is also quite thrilling. / Photo shows vegetables on sale on the Sunday Market

 7EAT DAYAK FOOD

 Over the years, Dayak cuisine has gained popularity among tourist and locals due to the fact that such cuisine is not available in any other part of the world.
 Among the dishes recommended are Manok Pansuh, Umai Ikan, Kasam Ikan/Babi, Tempoyak Pork Soup, and Terung Asam Chicken Soup.
 That said, it is highly recommended to go eat Dayak food for dinner at these restaurants.
-Among the places serving this exotic dishes are Sorai Cafe and Aroma Cafe. / Photo shows Ulam with Sambal, a typical Dayak dish
+Among the places serving this exotic dishes are Sorai Cafe and Aroma Cafe.
+When at these places, the Dayak food menu is listed here. / Photo shows Ulam with Sambal, a typical Dayak dish

 5GO ON THE PERAHU TAMBANG